GWLab-UML/Protocols/Molecular_labwork/Trizol RNA and DNA Extraction Protocol.md

 	- Keep tubes in cold rack while homogenizing and be careful of spillover
 	- *Never run homogenizer dry*
 5. Carefully remove probe once the homogenizer has stopped and check if any tissue is still intact; if there is visible tissue, repeat step 4
-6. Remove probe and put into glass beaker to be cleaned later
+6. Clean probe immediately as follows: first DI bath 10s, bleach 10s, second DI bath 10s
+7. Remove probe and leave in second DI bath
-7. Repeat steps 3-5 for all samples
+8. Repeat steps 3-5 for all samples

 Due to the Homogenizer 150 getting hot with use and the potential for RNA degradation, do not exceed 10 samples without resting the equipment for 30 minutes. (*untested*)
 ### 1B.
 Phase separation